-2.3.12 Views of the Issuer and Research Reports published by the Issuer

-The Issuer and its affiliates from time to time express views on expected movements in any relevant markets in the ordinary course of their businesses.
-These views are sometimes communicated to clients who participate in these markets.
-However, these views, depending upon world-wide economic, political and other developments, may vary over differing time-horizons and are subject to change.
-Moreover, other professionals who deal in these markets may at any time have significantly different views from the views of the Issuer and its affiliates.
-Investors must derive information about the relevant markets from multiple sources.
-Investors should investigate these markets and not rely on views which may be expressed by the Issuer or its affiliates in the ordinary course of the Issuer's or its affiliates' businesses with respect to future market movements.
+2.3.13 Views of the Issuer and Research Reports published by the Issuer economic, political and other developments, may vary over differing time-horizons and are subject to change.
+Moreover, other professionals who deal in foreign currencies may at any time have significantly different views from the views of the Issuer and its affiliates.
+Investors must derive information about foreign exchange markets from multiple sources.
+Investors should investigate the foreign exchange markets and not rely on views which may be expressed by the Issuer or its affiliates in the ordinary course of the Issuers or its affiliates businesses with respect to future exchange rate movements.